burnout

 Can you be an entrepreneur without suffering?

-Looking back at my early time as a founder, fear fueled 80% of my actions.
-Now I am determined to help others avoid that fate.
+Looking back at my early years as a founder, fear fueled 80% of my actions.
+Now, as a coach, I am determined to help other entrepreneurs protect their mental health from that same pattern.

 The CEO I could not help